.home .elementor-element-1b21677 { display: none !important; }

 Does this sound familiar?
 This toolkit was built for exactly these moments:

-The Coaching Guide helps you teach calm voice, respectful words, and repair phrases without harshness.
+The Coaching Guide teaches calm voice, respectful language choices, and repair phrases — so you can redirect tone without turning every correction into a confrontation.

 What ages is this toolkit for?

-The Conversation Skills Toolkit is designed for kids ages 6 to 14, with scripts that work for early elementary through middle school.
+The Conversation Skills Toolkit is designed for children ages 6–14.
+The scripts work for early elementary through middle school, with the adult adjusting complexity based on the child's level.

 Yes.
-Teachers use it for morning meeting, SEL blocks, and partner practice.
-Youth leaders use it for practice in group discussions.
+Teachers use it for morning meetings, SEL blocks, and partner practice.
+Youth leaders use it for group discussions and small-group activities.
+It works for any group size.

 How long does it take each day?

 Five minutes is enough.
-The 7-day plan is built for short practice that actually sticks.
+The 7-Day Conversation Challenge is built for short, focused practice sessions that actually build the habit rather than just talking about it.

-What if my child is shy or anxious?
+What if my child is shy or anxious about talking to people?

-Ready to Build Strong Conversation Skills the Old-School Way?
+Ready to Teach Your Child Conversation Skills the Old-School Way?

-Download the Conversation Skills Toolkit and start with simple scripts your child can use today.
-In one week, you’ll see more listening, better turn-taking, and more respectful talk at home and in public.
+Download the toolkit today and start with the simple scripts your child can use this afternoon — in one week, you will see more listening, better turn-taking, and more respectful talk at home and in public.
+The ability to hold a real conversation is one of the most powerful skills a child can have for life.

 MannersMatterNow.com — Because manners still matter.